mustafa-albazzaz1412/ccna-acl-lab/README.md

       -Hosts in 172.16.2.0/24 can't access the HTTP or HTTPS services on SRV2.

-- Applied ACLs to interfaces in the correct direction (inbound/outbound)
+- Applied ACLs close to the source for efficiency
 - Controlled traffic based on IP addresses and protocols

 ## Verification